 The iconic character was created by artist Bob Kane and writer Bill Finger, and first appeared in Detective Comics #27.
 A Batman logo appeared soon after (shown above), which is believed to have been designed by artist Jerry Robinson.

 Like most of the classic superheroes, the caped crusader has been reinvented and reimagined many times over the decades, across comics, TV shows, cartoons and movies.
-And the iconic Batman logo has similarly transformed into a number of guises; you can see the early designs here (opens in new tab) and its evolution over the decades here (opens in new tab).
+And the iconic Batman logo has similarly transformed into a number of guises; you can see the early designs here and its evolution over the decades here.

 Marvel Comics’ most popular superhero, Spider-Man was created by writer-editor Stan Lee and writer-artist Steve Ditko, and first appeared in the anthology comic book Amazing Fantasy #15 (Aug 1962) in the Silver Age of Comic Books.

 The classic Spider-Man comic-book logo (shown above) appeared in May the following year.
-It was designed by Sol Brodsky and inked by letterer Artie Simek, and you can see some of the later versions here (opens in new tab).
+It was designed by Sol Brodsky and inked by letterer Artie Simek, and you can see some of the later versions here.

 As Marvel's flagship character and company mascot, Spidey has gone on to feature in several animated and live-action television series, syndicated newspaper comic strips, and a series of blockbuster films.
 The logo for forthcoming 2017 film, Spider-Man: Homecoming, was released this April and as you can see above, it has a punchy, kid-friendly feel but still contains the essence and feel of the original.

-04. Wonder Woman
+05. The Wonder Woman logo

 No offence to Buffy, Xena or Lara, but Wonder Woman was the original kick-ass heroine, and remains the biggest female superhero on the planet.
 Making her debut in All-Star Comics #8 in 1941, she got her own comic book six months later, and a long-running 1970s TV series cemented her fame around the world.